Information about open access, what it means, and how to utilize OA resources.

 There are two main models of open access, gold and green, with a number of policy variations determined by the content publishers and institutional and subject-specific repositories.
 Policy examples from several publishers, including Springer and EBSCO, are provided below.

-There is a small (and growing) collection of open access resources available on the library's A to Z list.
+A selection of open access resources are available on the library's A to Z Database list.
 Here are a few examples.

 Other resources to consider when researching open access journals.